OPie: Extended macros

 /cast Pyroblast

 The #show and #showtooltip metacommands treated as a virtual /use command at the start of the macro, preceded by an #important metacommand.
-When used without arguments, #show and #showtooltip have no effect, as OPie always attempts to provide feedback based on a macro's content.
+When used without arguments, #show and #showtooltip have no effect, as feedback is provided based on a macro's content by default.

-In the background, OPie assigns numeric priorities to each type of action you may perform, which determine what command in a macro will be used to provide feedback for the slice.
-Innate priorities are in the 0-100 range, with player abilities at 100, items at 90, and actions like equipping items or setting raid/world markers at lower priorities.
+In the background, each command in a macro is assigned a numeric priority value to determine what command in a macro will be used to provide feedback for the slice.
+Most command priorities are in the 0-100 range, with player abilities at 100, items at 90, and actions like equipping items or setting raid/world markers at lower priorities.
 By default, #skip reduces innate priority by ∞ (preventing the command from ever being used for feedback), while #important raises innate priority by 1000; you may customize both of these effects by providing a numerical argument to either metacommand.

 The innate priorities allow the following macro to display feedback for Pyroblast rather than the trinket: